krmgns/uuid/README.md

 - `Uuid\Uuid` class uses 16-length random bytes.
 - `Uuid\DateUuid` class uses 12-length random bytes and 4-length bytes of UTC date as prefix.
-- `Uuid\DateTimeUuid` class uses 10-length random bytes and 6-length bytes of UTC date as prefix.
+- `Uuid\DateTimeUuid` class uses 10-length random bytes and 6-length bytes of UTC date/time as prefix.

 Besides these UUIDs are sortable, they can be used for some sort of jobs like folder exploration (say, where we are working with a image cropping service).